Ombi-app/Ombi.Docs/docs/guides/installation.md

     To do this, in Terminal, run
     `echo yourpassword | sudo -S xattr -r -d com.apple.quarantine /your/path/to/Ombi`
     (substituting your password and your path to Ombi).
 The example would put this path as /Applications/Ombi/Ombi
+=== "zsh: bad CPU type in executable"
+    The executable is x64 and you are using an ARM processor.
+To enable execution of older x64 executables, run the following in Terminal:
+    `softwareupdate --install-rosetta`
 === "Preferred Method"
     **_Our preferred deployment method for macOS is still as a Docker container, as it does not impact security on the host OS in the same way._**